 If a lot has changed while they’ve been away, or there are new factors to take into account, like a change in health status, checklists can be incredibly useful – even if only as a framework that you can tailor to individual employee needs.

-For example, you could set-up a task list that‘s specifically focused on assessing – and adjusting – the work environment to accommodate disabled employees; like adapting desks, chairs or keyboards, moving the work station to a more accessible space, or installing a ramp if the employee is in a wheelchair.
+For example, you could set-up a task list in your people management software that‘s specifically focused on assessing – and adjusting – the work environment to accommodate disabled employees; like adapting desks, chairs or keyboards, moving the work station to a more accessible space, or installing a ramp if the employee is in a wheelchair.
 Or you may want to remind line managers to reallocate some of the employee’s workload to make their return easier, or to change their working hours to accommodate medical appointments.

 4. Relocating overseas